 Characters have a personal inventory they can manage, and will acquire items during the game.
 Because they’re not a physically conditioned warrior, there is a fairly low weight limit.
-There are also only a certain number of slots per item type, to refelect the limited capacity and means for carrying many things at once (no bags of holding).
+There are also only a certain number of slots per item type, to reflect the limited capacity and means for carrying many things at once (no bags of holding).
 They will also have the means to record information and refer back to it during their adventure, as they talk to others, and discover new things.

-The character may have one or more weapons, but their primary assets will be their Psions – foci through which they manifest their psychic abilities.
-These abilities will likely be different than what players might expect, however they will be very effective if understood and used properly.
+The character may have one or more weapon, but their most valuable assets will be their Psions – foci through which they manifest their psychic abilities.
+These abilities will likely be different than what players might expect, however they will be very effective if understood and used in appropriate situations.

 Actions and abilities

 Items and abilities can be slotted and swapped out and then used during play.
 Some situations may require specific keys, tools, or devices, and not all weapons are created equal.
 Some actions will use up vitals such as Life or Energy (the equivalents of stamina and mana respectively), and your health can fluctuate based on injuries and the application of medical attention or other recovery methods.

 Skills have been rendered into a more organic experience, so you won’t see them as numbers or values you can play with.
 Character attributes will operate in the background – a high Strength will make you stronger, and apply to things that require might, but you won’t have any ‘strength skills’ you will need to activate.
 The benefits of a higher attribute will be noticeable, but this is not a mechanics-heavy game where attributes will make or break your survival – being good at navigating or good at piloting draw upon two different traits, so those who like to ‘build’ their characters may want to consider this early on.